SysKitTeam/docs-point/governance-and-automation/provisioning/manage-requests.md

 description: This article describes how to view all your requests and their status or history.
 ---

-# Manage Requests in SysKit Point
+# Manage Requests in Syskit Point

 1. Open **Microsoft Teams**.
 2. Start the **Syskit Point** app in the left side panel.